Why do we talk so much about consent in BDSM?

 BDSM and consent go hand in hand.
 It’s often about borderline experiences and play that can involve all kinds of risks.
 That’s why a well-developed consent conversation is always the basis.
 This is where you discuss preferences, language, soft and hard limits, talk about aftercare and the first to last steps you want to take together.

-However, there are also rules such as CNC (Consensual Non Consent) and TPE (Total Power Exchange), which are more like blanket consents to a specific type of power exchange and leave some details to the discretion of the dominant or controlling person.
+However, there are also settings such as CNC (Consensual Non Consent) and TPE (Total Power Exchange), which are more like blanket consents to a specific type of power dynamic and leave some details to the discretion of the dominant or controlling person.
 While all of these are a general consent for BDSM practices, they require a prior and subsequent ongoing conversation about consent.

 What can a negotiation for the first time look like?